ventucode/ACF-Advanced-Search/README.txt

 1. ACF Advanced Search widget (BackEnd).
 2. ACF Advanced Search widget (FrontEnd).
 All filters will be created automatically from fields that have types: select, checkbox, radio button.
-3. For restrict access to search query merely to type user roles (comma separated) that have access to search in this field.
+3. For restrict access to search query just type user roles (comma separated) that have access to search in this field.

 == Changelog ==